codelingo/docs/docs/concepts/CLQL.md

           name as funcName
 ```

-It can be read as matching all functions that call themselves with no if statement between the definition and the call site. `$funcName` is a [variable](#variables) that ensures the definition and call site refer to the same function.
+It can be read as matching all functions that call themselves with no if statement between the definition and the call site. `funcName` is a [variable](#variables) that ensures the definition and call site refer to the same function.

 Include statements must have an exclude ancestor.
 Exclude/include pairs can be arbitrarily nested.